act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-e0ca31.md

 #### Failed Example 4

-Label is [visible][], but not included in accessibility tree, and does not describe the purpose of the associated element.
+The label that is coded with the `p` element and associated by the `aria-labelledby` attribute provides an [accessible name][] (even though it is not [included in the accessibility tree][]) which does not describe the purpose of the associated element.

 ```html
 <p id="label_fname" aria-hidden="true">Menu</p>